Kraków – St Nicholas’ Church and the lantern of the dead

 In 1320, the privileges of the indulgence were confirmed by Jarosław, the archbishop of Gniezno, and the bishop of Kraków added 40 days of indulgence to those who worshiped in the church.
 This time, the indulgences were related with another large expansion, during which a new Gothic nave was erected.
 They were repeated in a document from 1350, when the church was already being finished, decorated and equipped.
 Probably the initiator of the Gothic works was the Kraków canon Henryk, who was the priest of St. Nicholas in the years 1309 – 1330.
 After him, Gerard took over his duties in the years 1345-1350, also a Kraków canon and provost at St. Florian.
 In Henry’s time, the church was already a parish building, with a school for liturgical services.

 In 1376, the church was supposed to burn down, but nothing is known about the scale of the damages.
-The Benedictine monks from Tyniec still had the patronage over it, but in 1455 abbot Maciej from Skawina asked the pope to hand over the church and include it in the monastery property due to the difficult financial situation of the convent.
+The Benedictine monks from Tyniec still had the patronage over it, but in 1455 abbot Maciej from Skawina asked the pope to hand over the church and include it in the monastery property due to the difficult financial situation of the abbey.
 The consent was given, although the church still played the role of a parish, and the ministry was to belong to the monks.
 However, a year later, the same abbot unexpectedly resigned from the church of St. Nicholas and gave it to the Academy of Kraków.
 The donation was justified by the need to come with material help to the university and in gratitude for the kindness made to the Benedictines, but in fact it probably involved an exchange for another church located closer to the abbey.

 In the 16th century, the church’s provosts were distinguished university professors: Marcin Biem from Olkusz or Jan Grodek from Sanok.
 In 1529, Zofia Tarnowska founded a manse house next to the church, in the middle of the 16th century Jan Grodek financed the rebuilding of the church, and at the end of that century, Marcin from Radomsko founded and equipped a parish hospital next to the temple, purchasing three houses opposite the church for this purpose.